blue-button/implementation-guide/claims.md

 # Content Format for Medical Claims

 There is a workgroup actively working on describing how medical claims data should be structured.
-If this is an area that is relevant to you or your company, participate in the ABBI [Workgroup for Payer Content](http://wiki.siframework.org/ABBI+Payers+Workgroup).
+If this is an area that is relevant to you or your company, participate in the [ABBI Workgroup for Payer Content](http://wiki.siframework.org/ABBI+Payers+Workgroup).

+See the [interim guide](http://wiki.siframework.org/Interim+Guide) for structuring claims data.

 <!--
 ## Workflow